ninkibah/MetaStuff/README.md

 Features
 ----

-- **Strongly typed and doestn't use RTTI in any way**.
-You can iterate over class members and you still know member's type, there's no type erasure.
+- **Strongly typed and doesn't use RTTI or virtual functions in any way**.
+You can iterate over class members and you still know member's type, there's no type erasure and it's all very fast
 - **No dependencies**.
 You have to use modern C++ compiler which supports C++14, though.
 (VS 2015, GCC 5+, Clang 3.8)
 - **Serialization is not limited to any format**.
 There's no standard way of doing serialization.
 You can implement it yourself for your own format.
 (See JSON example to see how it can be done)